Multi-Output Convolution Spectral Mixture for Gaussian Processes: Experiments

-As seen in Figure \ref{fig:real2}, patterns in sliding mean Ozone concentration are more difficult and less clear to capture than temperature.
+As seen in Figure \ref{fig:ozne}, patterns in sliding mean Ozone concentration are more difficult and less clear to capture than temperature.
 It is even hard for human to find any quasi periodical or periodical trends.
-Although all MOGPs methods can extrapolate trends of sliding mean Ozone concentration, but MOCSM is the best, which be able to correctly predict the appearance of all low peaks and high peaks.
-No doubt MOCSM achieves better performance (see Figure \ref{fig:real1} and Table \ref{tab:t_exp1}) in terms of MAE and confidence interval.
-This experiment shows again that MOCSM has stronger pattern learning abilities.
+Although all MOGPs methods can extrapolate trends of sliding mean Ozone concentration, but MOCSM is achieves superior performance (see Figure \ref{fig:ozne} and Table \ref{tab:t_exp1}) and is able to correctly predict the appearance of all low peaks and all high peaks.
+This experiment substantiates the strong pattern learning abilities MOCSM.